UniqueAndys/algorithms-python/README.md

-# Implement Basic Data Structures and Algorithms with Python
+# Basic Data Structures and Algorithms Implemented with Python